nono/slide-em-up/README.md

 If you wants to make a pull request, please check the specs before:

-    ./spec/slide-em-up_spec.rb
+    bundle exec spec/slide-em-up_spec.rb

 Credits
 -------

 Scott Chacon is the guy who made [ShowOff](https://github.com/schacon/showoff).
-Slide'em up is only a copy of ShowOff, where sinatra was replaced by Goliath.
+Slide'em up is only a copy of ShowOff with multiple themes and sinatra replaced by Goliath.

 Themes were picked from the internet.
 Thanks to:

 - Hakim El Hattab for 3d_slideshow
 - Google for html5rocks
 - Vadim Makeev for shower
-- Lea Verou for CSSS
+- Lea Verou for CSSS (and its modified version, memories)

-Copyright (c) 2011 Bruno Michel <bruno.michel@af83.com>
+- Google for io2012

+♡2011 by Bruno Michel.
+Copying is an act of love.
+Please copy and share.
 Released under the MIT license